How Do I Begin With Using My Photos?

 Get your photos organized.

-Now I know I just suggested something that you’re probably thinking, “I thought we were starting small!”
+Now I know I just suggested something that you’re probably thinking, “I thought we were starting small!”.
 But hear me out.
+Don’t let this step stop you from beginning using your photos.

 You have some momentum from getting something done with your photos.
 Spending some time organizing them will make any future projects faster and easier.

-I personally title my photos the date they were taken, and then organize them in folders by Year —> Month.
-That way I can find things in a chronological order easily.
+I personally title my photos by the date they were taken, and then organize them in folders by Year —> Month.
+That way I can find things in chronological order easily.

 I should also add that while you’re at it, back up your photos.
-Casey aka Miss Freddy has TONS of free resources on organizing and backing up your photos, along with a Backup Bootcamp online course.
-(She will also being doing a guest blogger appearance here to share a few of her tips on backing up your photos!)
+Casey aka Miss Freddy has TONS of free resources on organizing and backing up your photos.

 Start with the most recent year first when tackling photo albums.